-According to the California Department of Pesticide Regulation (CDPR), there were no reported incidents in 2015 of children under age 18 having acute exposure to pesticides while at school.
+In 2016, according to the California Department of Pesticide Regulation (CDPR), four students were exposed to pesticides applied at a school site, however, there were no reported cases of children exposed to agricultural use pesticides while at school.
 For that group, most of their exposures were considered “non-agricultural,” which includes sanitation, home gardens and structural.
 See CDPR’s Summary of Results from the California Pesticide Illness Surveillance Program at: http://www.cdpr.ca.gov/docs/whs/pisp.htm

 A 2005 report, which looked at information gathered between 1998-2002, found that children exposures to pesticides at school was nearly 70 percent due to pesticides usage at the schools rather than drift from local agriculture – 30 percent.
 See the Journal of the American Medical Association, Acute Illnesses Associated with Pesticide Exposure at Schools, at: http://jamanetwork.com/journals/jama/fullarticle/201292